klychliiev/Meduzzen_AI_Internship/README.md

 ### :speaking_head: NLP <br>

-Below is the list of Python modules I use in my work as a computational linguist.
+Below is the list of Python NLP modules I use in my work as a computational linguist.
 However, not all of them fit our requirements for this Internship, particularly, due to the limited number of supported languages.

 Useful libraries for tackling NLP problems: